Police Association Contract: Annotated Community Demands Letters

 cannot be done due to the contract, when in fact the policies in

 question have been negotiated in another form.
-Except for the Ordinance
+Except for

-, it is not clear how the community is
+accompanying the 2016 contract, it is not clear how the community is

 expected to know the substance of such agreements being made in our